-I can easily imagine the criticism that will arise from the title Holistic Islam, the title of a book of ours that will likely be published in 2017.
+I can easily imagine the criticism that will arise from the title Holistic Islam, the title of a book of ours that was just published in September, 2017.
 Some will accuse us of trying to adapt Islam to a fashionable trend of modern society.
 Some will say there is no need for any word in front of Islam because Islam is the true religion and there is nothing about Islam that needs to change.

 Our response will be that the word holistic is needed at this time as a corrective to help us understand the potential and truth of the phenomenon that was birthed 14 centuries ago and is still in the process of being understood and applied in human life.
 If it were not for the extremely unholistic manifestations currently claiming to be Islam, the idea of holistic Islam would not be needed.